SORTEE/ecoevorxiv/docs/02_FAQ.md

  - Citations.
 Preprints can be cited, and can be used to establish precedence of your work.

 ## When should I upload my preprint? {#whenupload}
 You can upload your preprint anytime  you’re ready to share it with the community.
 You may wish to upload well before submitting to a journal, for instance if you hope to receive feedback to improve the manuscript prior to formal peer review.
 Or you may wish to upload at the same time you submit to a journal.

 If you wait to upload until after the manuscript is accepted by a journal, this is technically no longer a ‘preprint’, and is instead known as a ‘postprint’.
-Some preprint servers do not accept postprints, but EcoEvoRxiv does.
+Some preprint servers do not accept postprints, but *EcoEvoRxiv* does.
 However, be aware that journals may limit public archiving of postprints, so check the journal policies.
+In addition, it is very important that authors check journal policies around postprints because fully copyedited manuscripts may not be allowed.
+If this is the case, the safest and most general option is to simply upload the last version of the manuscript prior to copyediting.
+Editors will check and not approve fully formatted postprints in their journal style if it is not allowed as this may violate copyright agreements.

 ## So, why wouldn’t you? {#whynot}
 Some journals, though very few these days, may not accept your article if it has been posted as a preprint.
 The number of journals in this category is small and decreasing.
 You can check your target journal's policy [here](https://en.wikipedia.org/wiki/List_of_academic_journals_by_preprint_policy) or [here](https://v2.sherpa.ac.uk/romeo/).